Most homepage copy is written from the wrong seat.

 The honest truth about copy and conversion

-No amount of conversion copywriting fixes a bad product or a wrong audience.
+Conversion copywriting can't fix a bad product or a wrong audience.
 If the right people aren't finding you, or your offer doesn't match what they need, better copy won't save you.

-It's fixable.
-And it's usually faster to fix than people expect.
+It's fixable, and usually faster than most businesses expect.

 Key Takeaways